projectcontour/contour/site/content/docs/main/config/request-routing.md

 # Request Routing

 A HTTPProxy object must have at least one route or include defined.
-In this example, any requests to `multi-path.bar.com/blog` or `multi-path.bar.com/blog/*` will be routed to the Service `s2`.
+In this example, any requests to `multi-path.bar.com/blog` or `multi-path.bar.com/blog/*` will be routed to the Service `s2` using the prefix conditions.
+Requests to `multi-path.bar.com/feed` will be routed to Service `s2` using exact match condition.
 All other requests to the host `multi-path.bar.com` will be routed to the Service `s1`.

 ```yaml